Creamy Tahini Dressing with Turmeric

 This post contains affiliate links.
 Please read my disclosures.

-• It can be served alongside grilled meats, drizzled over salads, used as a dip for roast potatoes (my fave!).
-Basically so many uses.
+• It can be served alongside grilled meats, drizzled over salads, roasted vegetables or grain bowls.
+So many more uses listed below.

 • Makes a large batch which will last all week in your fridge.